 In this section, we present new evidence showing that temporary-layoff unemployment is important for understanding the cyclical behavior of unemployment.
-As we show, a key reason why involves the role of loss-of-recall in accounting for transitions from temporary-layoff unemployment $(u{TL}, \text{ or } TL)$ to jobless unemployment $(u{JL}, \text{ or } JL)$.
+As we show, a key reason why involves the role of loss-of-recall in accounting for transitions from temporary-layoff unemployment (TL) to jobless unemployment (JL).

-Figure 1 above shows the separate contribution of temporary layoffs to total unemployment from 1979 to 2019, both through temporary-layoff unemployment (TL)and through the accumulation in jobless unemployment of workers who entered unemployment through temporary layoff (JL-from-TL).
-A key contribution of our paper is to measure and quantify the importance of this latter stock, JL-from-TL, towards generating recessionary increases in unemployment.
+Figure 1 above shows the separate contribution of temporary layoffs to the total unemployment rate from 1979 to 2019, both through temporary-layoff unemployment rate (u^{TL}) and through the accumulation in jobless unemployment of workers who entered unemployment through temporary layoff $(u^{JL\text{-}from\text{-}TL})$.
+A key contribution of our paper is to measure and quantify the importance of this latter component, $u^{JL\text{-}from\text{-}TL}$, towards generating recessionary increases in unemployment.

 We start by summarizing the size and cyclicality of jobless and temporary-layoff unemployment.
 We then estimate and analyze transition probabilities across employment, temporary-layoff unemployment, and jobless unemployment.
-After doing so, we highlight the role of countercyclical temporary layoffs and loss-of-recall, as well as that of procyclical recalls, in contributing to the cyclical volatility of total unemployment.
-Finally, we develop a method for estimating the component of job-
+After doing so, we highlight the role of countercyclical temporary layoffs and loss-of-recall, as